KDE/documentation-docs-kdenlive-org/glossary/useful_information/effects_everywhere.rst

 You can also temporarily disable all bin effects at once, using either a keyboard shortcut or a toolbar button.
 Unfortunately, this function is slightly hidden, as there is (yet) no menu item for it.
 You’ll need to either configure a shortcut for this action, or add the action to a toolbar:

    * To configure a keyboard shortcut, go to :menuselection:`Settings --> Configure Shortcuts…`, then search for :guilabel:`Disable Bin Effects`.
 Now set your desired shortcut, click :guilabel:`OK`.
 Done.
    * Alternatively, go to :menuselection:`Settings --> Configure Toolbars…`, then search for the available action :guilabel:`Disable Bin Effects`.
 Add it to whatever toolbar you like, such as the **Timeline Toolbar** by clicking the :guilabel:`>` button.
-Click ::guilabel:`OK`.
+Click :guilabel:`OK`.
 Done.

 You can now quickly disable and enable all bin effects at once using either the shortcut or toolbar button you’ve configured above.